aurorasmiles/WorldGuardDocs/source/config.rst

     :header: Setting, Default, Description
     :widths: 12, 5, 30

-    enable,FALSE,"Whether to simulate sponge blocks simular to the way they worked in Minecraft Classic.
+    enable,FALSE,"Whether to simulate sponge blocks similar to the way they worked in Minecraft Classic.
 Between the introduction of survival Minecraft and Minecraft 1.8 (several years), sponges did not work, but this setting is now obsolete and its use is no longer recommended." radius,3,The radius of the sponge's action.
     redstone,FALSE,Whether Redstone can control the simulated Sponge blocks.